mbieniek/FacebookImagePicker/README.md

 ```

 ## Customization
 The level of customization is pretty limited right now.
 There is a singleton in the library called FacebookImagePickerSettings which contains a bunch of tweakable variables.
+I do want to move styling to a theme but haven't done that yet.

 ```kotlin
 object FacebookImagePickerSettings {